tanchu/cv/README.md

 -   LinkedId: [@ya-barov](https://www.linkedin.com/in/ya-barov)

 ### Senior Frontend Developer

 #### TheSoul Publishing July 2023 - present days

-Working at product team I made a lot of changes at this moment:
+Working at product team I made a lot of changes up to this moment:

-- made TS config more strict (add 10+ new rules);
+- brought the TS config from 8 rules to almost "recommended" (except "any")
+- added and configured StyleLint;
-- added mode than 220 ESLing rules one by one;
+- added more than 220 ESLing rules one by one;
-- develop custom ESLint rules (imports sorting, try/catch for async functions, etc...);
+- developed custom ESLint rules (imports sorting, try/catch for async functions, etc...);
-- develop custom webpack plugin to add html attribute with the path:line to the source code;
+- develop custom Webpack plugin which adds html attribute with the path:line of module to the html source code (helps to find a line of code directly from html tab in browsers developers tool);
-- developed and added custom CI rules like "dead code checker" and some more (12000+ lines of code was deleted)
+- developed and added custom CI rules with custom babel plugin which seek “dead code” (12000+ lines of code was deleted after first check)
-- rewrote tones of legacy code;
+- refactored tones of legacy code;
-- TSify thousands of "any"
+- "TSified" thousands of “any”
-- set up Sentry
+- setup and manage Sentry
-- and I'm working on new design system (DS) to replace MUI-based legacy DS
+- and I’m working on new design system (DS) to replace MUI-based legacy DS

+### Frontend Developer

 #### HeadHunter Group PLC, Dec 2016–Apr 2023

-_HeadHunter Group is a leading online recruitment platform (kind of LinkedIn) in Russia with mother then 1000 employees._
+_HeadHunter Group is a leading online recruitment platform (kind of LinkedIn) in Russia with more then 1000 employees._

-\- I worked on two buisness-critical services: vacancies and employers searches
+I worked on two buisness-critical services: vacancies and employers searches\

-\- I was part of 2 huge rewrite efforts: the jquery/xslt stack -> react/redux and JavaScript-> Typescript.
+I was part of 2 huge rewrite efforts: the jquery/xslt stack -> react/redux and JavaScript-> Typescript.

 ###### my primary duties: